fekepp/nirest/README.md

     ./docker-run-server.sh

-Run the docker image and start a LD-Fu API.
+Run the docker image and start NIREST with integrated LD-Fu API.

     ./docker-run-ldfu.sh